briankoser/sfc-listeners-guide/episodes/0509-could-thor-ragnarok-actually-be-good-and-other-news.md

 Disney is developing a Don Quixote movie, in the style of Pirates of the Caribbean.

 {% quotes podcast_file_url, quotes[0] %}
-{% arc %}The phrase "top-dog judger" set off a firestorm of controversy in the SFC community.{% endarc %}
+{% arc %}This phrase escapes Matt's notice, but it will soon cause a firestorm of controversy.{% endarc %}